creditimpact/PURAIFY/CONTRIBUTION_PROTOCOL.md

 ---

 🧠 New File: codex-todo.md (root-level)
-This root-level file contains system-level tasks — across engines, protocol-wide changes, or multi-engine coordination.
-Codex uses it to track global efforts, like standardizing formats or adding shared infrastructure.

-Engine-specific tasks should not go here — they belong inside an engine’s local `codex-todo.md`.

-The root file also hosts a `## Proposed Actions` section.
-Use this section only for environment or configuration updates that require human approval.
-Mirror each entry in `PROPOSED_ACTIONS_LOG.md` and wait for approval before making the change.
+This root-level file collects system-wide tasks across engines and protocol updates.
+Engine-specific items should remain in each engine’s own `codex-todo.md` file.

+Refer to `CODEX_TODO_FORMAT.md` for the required sections and formatting, including how to track proposed actions.
+Mirror any proposals in `PROPOSED_ACTIONS_LOG.md` before seeking approval.

 ---